 When a task name is not self-explanatory, you can add a task description as a note.
-Right-click on the cell and select “Insert note” and type your note in the white box and click anywhere outside the box to exit and save the comment.
+Right-click on the cell and select “Insert note” type your note in the white box and click anywhere outside the box to exit and save the comment.

 Create drop-down lists in cells

 You can allow users to select values from a drop-down list.
-For example, the task owners column, create a list of people that you will work with.
+For example, in the task owners column, create a list of people that you will work with.
 Then you can easily pick them instead of typing their names every time you assign a task.

 Sharing the Google Sheets project plan with collaborators